 What you put on your skin can go into your body and affect your health.
 Everyday we use products that we think are safe, but the truth is that since 1938 when the FDA granted self-regulation to the cosmetic industry, products can be marketed without governmental approval, regardless of what tests have shown.
 Most of the 25,000 chemicals used have not been tested for long-term toxic effects.

-The dry winter air, both inside and outdoors, robs moisture from the skin.
-In this class we will make skin care products specifically to address the effects of winter on the skin:
+The summer weather takes its toll on our skin.
+In this class we will make skin care products specifically to address the effects of summer on the skin:

 Lip Balm Moisturizing Cream

 Women's Spa Night (wine & cheese)